tokkonopapa/WordPress-IP-Geo-Block/README.md

     [http://www.geoplugin.com/][geoplugin] | IPv4, IPv6     | free, need an attribution link
     [http://ip-api.com/]           [ipapi] | IPv4, IPv6     | free for non-commercial use
     [http://ipinfodb.com/]      [IPInfoDB] | IPv4, IPv6     | free for registered user

-Some of these services and APIs use GeoLite data created by [MaxMind][MaxMind], and some include IP2Location LITE data available from [IP2Location][IP2Loc].

 ### FAQ: